 “unsheltered” (cars, parks, campgrounds, temporary trailer, or abandoned buildings)

 The FIT Closet & Clothing Exchange is a 100% community- supported project.
 The College Avenue United Methodist Church donates the building in which the FIT Closet is housed.
-The Closet is staffed by one part-time/paid coordinator and an amazing team of volunteers.
-Caring individuals, churches and businesses in the community all donate supplies.
+We are staffed by one part-time/paid coordinator and an amazing team of 50+ volunteers.
+Caring individuals, churches, businesses and organizations in the community all donate supplies.
 Without this “honor roll” of supportive, caring individuals and entities, the FIT Closet would not exist!
-Because of Manhattan’s generosity, the FIT Closet is able to assist not only homeless students and their families, but also migrant students and their families, students and families living in poverty, students in foster care, and children with a Court-Appointed Special Advocate (CASA).
+Because of Manhattan’s generosity, the FIT Closet is able to assist not only students and their families who are experiencing homelessness or housing insecurity, but also migrant students and their families, students and families living in poverty, students in foster care, children with a Court-Appointed Special Advocate (CASA), and Job Corps students who are enrolled in USD 383 programming.

-Number of homeless students attending Kansas K-12 public schools:
+Number of “FIT” students attending Kansas K-12 public schools:

 In November of 2018, USD 383 ranked 5th in the state with 360 homeless/housing-insecure youth attending our schools.
 Wichita ranks first with 1869 homeless students, followed by Kansas City (942), Topeka (648), and Olathe (427).